techintel/ReactCMS/README.md

  - Open */server/config.js*, read the property descriptions carefully and set them properly according to the configuration of your server.
  - */sites.json* contains your multisite information, modify and import it as your database collection named 'sites' by running: `mongoimport --drop -d reactcms -c sites sites.json` or `mongoimport -h <hostname><:port> -d reactcms -c sites -u <username> -p <password> --file sites.json`
  - In the "server" directory, run `npm start` or `nodemon` to run the Express app which starts your server that can be locally access at: http://localhost:3001
- - **Make sure to test your RESTful API server locally to easily diagnose if there's any problem.**
+ - __Make sure to test your RESTful API server locally to easily diagnose if there's any problem!__

 ### Installing front-end React application